pciuh/wave-scatter/README.md

 2. **Generate Samples**:
     - A different number of samples, depending on the selected option *L* or *S*, is generated from pre-defined, multivariate distribution
+    - Noise is applied to the generated data to make it more realistic.

 3. **Choose a Statistical Test**:
-   - The the statistical, one tailed z-test according nature of considered data
+   - The statistical one-tailed z-test is used according to the nature of the considered data.

 4. **Check Assumptions**:
 - Ensure that your samples satisfy the assumptions of the chosen statistical test.
 If they do not, consider selecting an alternative test